LowTL/tp/docs/DeveloperGuide.md

 to allow for users to edit or delete the `Item` without losing the history of which `Item` was sold in the past.
 This also allows for the analytics to work with `Items` that no longer exist.

+Note: To simulate the reality of business accounting, the `delete` command for `Transactions` are omitted on purpose.
+In actual accounting software, transactions are not allowed to be deleted or edited to preserve its credibility.

 ### Cashier Class Diagram
 ![CashierClassDiagram](Diagrams/Images/Cashier/CashierClassDiagram.png)